 All reception-age children are entitled to a universal free school meal.
-These are cooked at Woodwater Academy, also a Ventrus school, and need to be ordered online from home.
+These are cooked at a local Ventrus school and need to be ordered online from home.
 By ordering with your child at home, you will know exactly which meal your child is receiving each day, and you will be able to talk to them about the importance of a healthy diet.